jennjenn/the-biggest-tracker/README.md

 The Biggest Tracker
 ===================

-Simple tracking app for people running their own version of The Biggest Loser.
+Simple weight loss tracking app for people running their own version of The Biggest Loser.
 It's pretty hacky and all runs off of 1 page but it gets the job done.
 Right now it's designed for two users, but that's easily scaled by adding more user divs to the tracking page.

 ### Setup